SpecialEliteSNP/yagpdb-music-player/README.md

 `forceskip` - Skips the current playing song immediately.

-## Commands to be added in the future:
+## Possible commands to be added in the future:
 `loopqueue` - Toggles looping for the whole queue

 `move` - Moves a certain song to a chosen (or first) position in the queue